Everything you need to know about Japanese GP qualifying

 Adding a touch of local flavour, Japanese youngster Ayumu Iwasa, filling in for Daniel Ricciardo in FP1 in front of his home crowd, put in a respectable performance, finishing a solid P16.

-READ MORE: F1 Japanese Grand Prix weather forecast - rain begins to impact at Suzuka

-FP2 saw a shift in the order, with a resurgent McLaren taking centre stage in a rain-hit session.
+FP2 saw a shift in the order, with a resurgent McLaren taking centre stage.
 Oscar Piastri laid down a blistering time to claim P1.
 Hamilton, seemingly having found more pace in his Mercedes, came a close second.

+Ferrari's day was slightly more subdued, with Charles Leclerc a distant third, while Tsunoda and a returning Ricciardo rounded out the top five.

 Before we head into the all-important qualifying session, drivers will have one last chance to fine-tune their setups in FP3, with the promise of a thrilling battle for pole position looming large.